 FAQs

-Why is my REST API bring in only one line of data?
+Why is my REST API bringing in only one line of data?

 Sometimes when you pull data in from a REST API, it condenses it onto one line.
 In order to see the data like a table, you need to enter in some additional information.
 Every API is different, and they can put the list of data anywhere they want in their response.
 You will need to find the common string in each of the column headers and enter that in the JSON Path to Data field.